AhmedTohamy01/My-Playground-Public/imgs/Professional Skills/Collaboration and Teamwork.md

 You can save these questions for future reference.
 They may be useful for times you and your coding partner disagree, or a time when you have another conflict.

+***Assignment: Message to Resolve a Conflict***

+To complete this lesson on conflict, choose 1 of the situations from the list you made in Task #1.
+Using the articles as reference for ideas, write a professional email to the person (your coding partner, TSE, staff at Microverse, or anyone else).
+Important: Don’t worry about perfection, and use a fake name if you prefer!
+The point here is to practice communicating about conflict.

+When you are done and have a draft message, look it over and ask yourself the following questions:

+Did you describe the facts or what happened/is happening in a neutral way?
+Did you state your feelings about it?
+Did you ask for the other person’s perspective?
+Did you suggest a next step?
+Is the tone positive?
+Did you check to make sure writing is clear and free of grammatical errors?
+(You can use Grammarly or another similar tool, or ask a friend.)

+Make any edits or changes to your writing so the message is as clear as possible.

+Suggestion: If the situation is still an active conflict, you can use your message to communicate with the person involved.
+If the conflict is big, we suggest having a conversation about it over video as well.
+Remember, your Student Success team is always available to help you work through conflict as well.

+In order to complete this lesson, please put your message into a Google Doc, and submit it using the form below.
+Make sure you submit the shareable link, using the "Share" feature and that your permissions are set so anyone with a link can view.

+# To-Do:How to Give Feedback (Project: Giving and Receiving Feedback)